The New Default. Your hub for building smart, fast, and sustainable AI software

 Best Ruby on Rails Database Optimization Techniques to Boost Performance

-In this article, I’ll explore Ruby on Rails database optimization techniques and performance tips.
-You will learn about Rails database indexing best practices, optimizing ActiveRecord queries in Rails, advanced query tuning techniques, and details of eager loading.
+In this article, I'll explore Ruby on Rails database optimization techniques and performance tips.
+You will learn about Rails database indexing best practices, optimizing ActiveRecord queries, advanced query tuning techniques, and eager loading.

 The Foundations of Ruby on Rails Database Optimization

-To discuss database optimization, we first need to understand databases, how to manage them, and why and when Ruby on Rails database optimization is necessary.
+To discuss database optimization, we first need to understand databases, how to manage them, and why Ruby on Rails database optimization is necessary.

-A database is an organized collection of structured information—that’s it!
-However, to interact with this collection of structured information, you need to use a management system.
-A database is usually controlled by a database management system (DBMS), which is software that controls the storage, organization, and retrieval of data.
+A database is an organized collection of structured information.
+To interact with it, you use a database management system (DBMS) – software that controls storage, organization, and retrieval of data.

 What is SQL?

-A DBMS is a system designed to store, retrieve, and manage data, while SQL (Structured Query Language) is the tool used to interact with the data within the DBMS.
-These two work closely together: when you store data in a DBMS and need to access or modify it, SQL is the language you'll use.
+A DBMS stores, retrieves, and manages data.
+SQL (Structured Query Language) is the tool used to interact with the data within the DBMS.
+When you store data in a DBMS and need to access or modify it, SQL is the language you use.
+These two work closely together.

 The Role of Active Record in Rails

-The Active Record is the Rails ORM (Object Relational Mapping) tool, which implements the Active Record architectural pattern, which Martin Fowler describes in the book Patterns of Enterprise Application Architecture as "an object that wraps a row in a database table, encapsulates the database access, and adds domain logic to that data."
+Active Record is Rails' ORM (Object Relational Mapping) tool, implementing the Active Record architectural pattern, which Martin Fowler describes as "an object that wraps a row in a database table, encapsulates the database access, and adds domain logic to that data."

 What is ORM?